Jan-9C/deathcounter_ocr/README.md

 The script only works if you use the resolution 1920x1080.
 If you use a diffrent resolution you have to change the image crop coordinates which start in line 98 to crop out the correct part of the screen. <br/>

-Currently only works with the english version of the game, <br/>
+Currently only works with the english version of the game. <br/>